RxLaboratory/Duik/src-docs/docs/guide/notes.md

 Project notes are saved in the project file, and can be viewed by anyone using Duik if you send them the project file[^xmp].

-[^xmp]: The note is store in the *XMP* Metadata inside the project file. *XMP* is a metadata format developped by Adobe.
+[^xmp]: The note is store in the *XMP* Metadata inside the project file. *XMP* is a metadata format developed by Adobe.

 When opening a new project, if the notes are not displayed in the note editor, just click the ![](../img/duik/icons/update.svg){style="width:1em;"} *refresh* button.